International Adoption from Haiti and Vietnam: What Quebec Families Need to Know

 Vietnam: The Current Status

-Vietnam has been an active and popular international adoption corridor for Quebec families, primarily through Société formons une famille (SFUF), the Ste-Julie-based certified body.
+Vietnam has been a significant international adoption corridor for Quebec families, with Société formons une famille (SFUF), the Ste-Julie-based certified body, listed for Vietnam.

 What to expect from the Vietnam process: For families who are accepted into an active SFUF Vietnam program: